Oman Transportation

 1974 - 2017 | Yearly | Person | World Bank

 OM: Air Transport: Passengers Carried data was reported at 9,065,019.000 Person in 2017.
 This records an increase from the previous number of 7,709,851.000 Person for 2016.
-OM: Air Transport: Passengers Carried data is updated yearly, averaging 1,316,450.000 Person from Dec 1974 to 2017, with 40 observations.
+OM: Air Transport: Passengers Carried data is updated yearly, averaging 1,316,450.000 Person from Dec 1974 (Median) to 2017, with 40 observations.
 The data reached an all-time high of 9,065,019.000 Person in 2017 and a record low of 127,500.000 Person in 1974.
 OM: Air Transport: Passengers Carried data remains active status in CEIC and is reported by World Bank.
 The data is categorized under World Trend Plus’s Association: Aviation Sector – Table OM.World Bank: Transportation.
 Air passengers carried include both domestic and international aircraft passengers of air carriers registered in the country.; ; International Civil Aviation Organization, Civil Aviation Statistics of the World and ICAO staff estimates.; Sum;

 Last Frequency Range